 Fall turkey season set

-North Dakota’s fall turkey season is set with 3,505 licenses available to hunters, five fewer than last year.
-Fall turkey hunters, including gratis applicants, who are interested in applying for a 2017 license must submit an online application through the state Game and Fish Department’s website, gf.nd.gov.
-Paper applications are not available this year.
+North Dakota’s fall turkey season is set, with 3,660 licenses available to hunters, 50 fewer than last year.
+Fall turkey hunters, including gratis applicants, who are interested in applying for a 2019 license can submit an online application through the North Dakota Game and Fish Department’s website, gf.nd.gov.